 On the other hand, if you get involved in an accident when doing personal activities or running personal errands like going out for dinner or golfing, then you might be liable for the accident.

 Different states have different laws.
 For example, in many states, the owner of a vehicle is strictly liable for any injuries caused by employee drivers.
 This means that the company's liability will not depend on whether the employee was acting within the scope of his or her employment at the time of the accident.

 Company policy- Some companies might have a car policy that either makes it liable or excludes it from liability in the event of an accident.

 State of the car- Vehicle owners can also be found liable if the accident was caused by the owner's failure to maintain the vehicle properly.

 At this point, you can tell that so many aspects come into play when it comes to company car accidents.
 It is always advisable to hire an experienced car accident lawyer to help with your case.
-A skilled lawyer will come in handy in protecting your rights against unscrupulous employers and third parties who might want to take advantage of you.
+A skilled car accident lawyer will come in handy in protecting your rights against unscrupulous employers and third parties who might want to take advantage of you.
 Ensure you talk to a lawyer with experience in handling auto accidents.